Permeability tests with Helium and Hydrogen on Soft Gasket Materials

 From DONIT R&D Application Engineering labs, a gasket testing setup for H2 permeability emerged in 2021 (Fig. 1).
 Its design is based on a further improvement of the VDI2440/2200 standard.
 This latter well-established standard can now be extended to the testing of sealing materials for their H2 permeability and resistance.

-Fig. 1: DONIT system for determining H2 leakage.
+Fig. 1: test system for determining H2– leakage

-Gasket permeability to He or H2 was performed on representative soft gasket materials: TESNIT® BA-U and TESNIT® BA-SOFT.
-These exclusive materials from DONIT are based on aramid fiber with NBR.
+Gasket permeability to He or H2 was performed on representative soft gasket materials: TESNIT® BA-U (FA-Standard) and TESNIT® BA-SOFT (FA-New Generation).
+These materials are based on aramid fiber with NBR.

 Table 2: Data of some fluids.

-InterestinglyTESNIT® BA-SOFT displayed a 1000-times superior sealing performance to TESNIT® BA-U with mass leakages of ca. 10-5 and 10-2 mg(s/m), respectively.
+Interestingly, under 30 MPa of surface stress, FA-NEW GENERATION displayed a 1000-times superior sealing performance to FA-STANDARD with mass leakages of ca. 10-5 and 10-2 mg/(s*m), respectively.

-In a trial simulating a sub-optimal installation of TESNIT® BA-SOFT (i.e. under 15 MPa of surface stress), a significant increase in the leakage was observed (Fig. 3).
-However, this leakage still remained within the same level as that of TESNIT® BA-U which was installed under the optimal conditions (i.e. 30 MPa); this demonstrates the practical functionality and advantages of TESNIT® BA-SOFT.
+In a trial simulating a sub-optimal installation of FA-NEW GENERATION (i.e. under 15 MPa of surface stress), a significant increase in the leakage was observed (Fig. 3).
+However, this leakage still remained within the same level as that of FA-STANDARD which was installed under the optimal conditions (i.e. 30 MPa); this demonstrates the practical functionality and advantages of FA-NEW GENERATION.

 Fig. 3.
-He (dashed line) and H2 (full line) leakage curves for TESNIT® BA-SOFT at different installation surface stress.
+He (dashed line) and H2 (full line) leakage curves for FA-NEW GENERATION at different installation surface stresses

 DONIT is committed to providing reliable and practical performance data concerning its gasket materials, especially for the ones which were purpose-built for high-risk applications.
 For the sake of increased safety, reducing the H2 emissions in an installation using it is a top priority due to the hazardous nature of this fluid.

-We have established a safe and valuable H2 leakage testing method and applied it to TESNIT® BA-U and TESNIT® BA-SOFT gasket materials as examples.
+Aa safe and valuable H2 leakage testing method was developped and applied to FA-STANDARD and FA-NEW GENERATION gasket materials as examples.
 This method, which is based on a further improvement of the VDI2440/2200 standard, offers concrete and reliable data for the evaluation of gasket materials destined for sealing H2.
 This work demonstrates that the determination of mass or volume leakage according to EN 1591-1 standard with He as the test medium, is valid as well for H2 medium.

-TESNIT® BA-SOFT gasket material proved its superior sealing performance as it exhibited a 1000-fold lower mass leakage vs TESNIT® BA-U ‒ the latter exemplifies a common material within its category of applications.
+FA-NEW GENERATION gasket material proved its superior sealing performance as it exhibited a 1000-fold lower mass leakage vs FA-STANDARD ‒ the latter exemplifies a common material within its category of applications.
 In addition, in a trial simulation, the former displayed higher tolerance to poor installation conditions.
-Therefore, we recommend the use of TESNIT® BA-SOFT in H2 sealing applications.
-The experiment has shown that BA-SOFT still has the same leakage level as conventional established sealing materials at low surface pressures (poor installation conditions).
-This potential of fault tolerance also provides significant risk reduction and increased safety for hydrogen applications.
+Therefore, we recommend the use of FA-NEW GENERATION in H2 sealing applications.